pavelhoral/wrensec-docs/Java-Style-Guide.md

 ```

 ### 4.2 Block indentation: +4 spaces
-Each time a new block or block-like construct is opened, the indent increases by four spaces.
-When the block ends, the indent returns to the previous indent level.
-The indent level applies to both code and comments throughout the block.
+Each time a new block or block-like construct is opened, the indent must increase by four spaces.
+When the block ends, the indent must return to the previous indent level.
+The indent level must apply to both code and comments throughout the block.
 (See the example in Section 4.1.2, [Nonempty blocks: K & R Style](#412-nonempty-blocks-k--r-style).)

 > **Deviation Note:** This section of the style guide notably differs from Google's Java Style Guide: in this style guide, four spaces instead of two spaces are used for indentation.
 This is to maintain consistency with the vast majority of code that Wren Security has inherited from ForgeRock.

 ### 4.3 One statement per line
-Each statement is followed by a line break.
+Each statement must be followed by a line break.

 ### 4.4 Column limit: 100 encouraged, and no more than 120
 Where possible, Java code should strive for a column limit of 100 characters, and must not exceed 120 characters.
-A column limit is important, regardless of the fact that more and more developers have wider screen monitors &ndash; capable of 160, 240, or even 320+ characters of text on screen at a single time.
+A column limit is important, regardless of the fact that modern developers have wider screen monitors capable of 160, 240, or even 320+ characters of text on screen at a single time.
 Consider that contributions to Wren Security projects typically are submitted through GitHub pull requests, to be reviewed and quality checked by project maintainers.
 Without a character limit, it is cumbersome and error-prone for reviewers to examine differences in source files that don't fit on-screen, side-by-side, on a modern laptop screen.
 No one wants a security defect to slip in and go unnoticed as a result of an easily-correctable formatting issue.

 A "character" means any Unicode code point.
 Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in Section 4.5, [Line-wrapping](#45-line-wrapping).